-What many of these films portray is the notion that people are unwilling to accept the fact that they can no longer be in a loved one's world.
+What many of these films portray is the notion that people are unwilling to accept that they can no longer be in a loved one's life.
 Whether dead or alive, most of these characters are unable to accept their fate, preferring to ignore a truth that is right in front of them.
-Similarly, the viewer can also get swept up into this sea of denial.
+Consequently, the viewer also gets swept up in this sea of denial.

 This collection of 15 Movies Where The Main Character Was Dead All Along will of course contain SPOILERS, so please don't read on if you're not ready to hear the truth!

 The Uninvited tells the story of psychiatric patient Anna.
 When Anna is released from hospital, having been placed there after her mother's death, she is precariously introduced to her father's new girlfriend Rachel.
 As the film progresses, Anna and her sister Alex begin to pick up clues that suggest Rachel murdered their mother.
 Not only this, but Anna's haunting dreams and hallucinations seem to be trying to warn her of something.

 Their suspicion gets so out of control that Alex feels obliged to put an end to Rachel's life.
 It is much too late when Anna finds out that Alex is actually dead, as both her sister and mother were killed in the fire -- a fire that was instigated by Anna upon discovering Rachel and her father having sex.
 Anna looks down to see that it is not her sister's hand she is holding, but the bloody knife she used to kill Rachel.
 She'd been imagining Alex all along.

 Carnival of Souls is considered the original ‘dead all along’ movie.
 It follows the story of Mary, the sole survivor of a car crash involving herself and two other women.